Aycakan/MB-Internet-Docstring/README.md

 Please provide a valid key for the Info_d dictionary and make sure that your url is correct.
 ```
-# Keys that are not table headers from the url:
+## Keys that are not table headers from the url:

 ## Change Default Behavior
 The script scrapes the Alumni Names and Alumni URLs by default.
-If you wish **not to** scrape the Name or URL information, **see xxx**.
+If you wish **not to** scrape the Name or URL information, you could comment